Plutus Flow - Statistical OBV Analysis¶

 - Check Daily Plutus Flow: OBV trending up (bullish long-term)

-๐ก Pro Tip: Choose Based on Your Trading Style
+💡 Pro Tip: Choose Based on Your Analysis Style

-Swing traders: Plutus Flow is your primary volume tool.
-Add Volume Oracle optionally for entry confirmation.
+Multi-day analysis: Plutus Flow is your primary volume tool.
+Add Volume Oracle for regime confirmation.

-Position traders: Plutus Flow on Weekly/Monthly charts for long-term trend direction.
+Position analysis: Plutus Flow on Weekly/Monthly charts for long-term trend direction.

 See also: Volume Oracle Documentation for comparison from the other perspective.